Final report for LNE20-402

 Over 2,000 organic and conventional greens growers and agricultural service providers across the Northeast could benefit from education about emerging diseases, and more modern production systems.
 Other benefits include: generating off-season revenue, maintaining farming jobs and customer relationships over the off-season, lowering financial risk by increasing crop diversity, and improving soil health in high-tunnels.

-Solution and Approach: On-farm surveys of current production practices and on-farm case studies on profitability of different production systems will provide a foundation for education on improving production and yield of winter greens.
-Connecting with technical advisers in major greens production areas will bring expertise about complicated diseases and knowledge about modern techniques to our region.
-Research will be conducted to assess productivity of DM-resistant varieties under Northeast winter growing conditions, impacts of seed priming on germination and stand, and use of green manures to increase soil microbial health, reducing soil-borne disease and increasing crop establishment and yield.
+Solution and Approach: On-farm surveys of current production practices and on-farm case studies on profitability of different production systems conducted for this project provided a foundation for education on improving production and yield of winter greens.
+Connecting with technical advisers in major greens production areas brought expertise about complicated diseases and knowledge about modern techniques to our region.
+Research was conducted to assess productivity of DM-resistant varieties under Northeast winter growing conditions, impacts of seed priming on germination and stand, and use of green manures to increase soil microbial health, reducing soil-borne disease and increasing crop establishment and yield.

 Milestones and Performance Target:

-- >2,000 growers and agricultural service providers learn about project activities and increase knowledge on winter greens production and profitability, current status of DM across the region, and disease management using resistant varieties
+- 2,800 growers and agricultural service providers learned about project activities and increased knowledge on winter greens production and profitability, current status of DM across the region, and disease management using resistant varieties

-- 350 growers and agricultural service providers attend or view webinars to increase knowledge on CA production practices, DM biology and management, and use of resistant varieties
+- 284 growers and agricultural service providers attended or viewed webinars to increase knowledge on CA production practices, DM biology and management, and use of resistant varieties

-- 300 growers attend workshops and field days and increase knowledge of cost-effective production methods
+- 159 growers attended workshops and field days and increased knowledge of cost-effective production methods

-- 200 growers who attend educational programs express interest in improving their winter greens production efficiency and receive follow-up from project team
+- 16 growers who attended educational programs expressed interest in improving their winter greens production efficiency and received follow-up from project team

-- 125 growers plant a resistant variety or adopt another improved winter-greens production practice (e.g. increased plant density, more efficient harvest methods, etc.) in 250 high-tunnels across the Northeast, achieving yields up to 0.50 pounds/ft2, increasing off-season revenue by $525,000 and enhancing sustainability of year-round local food systems
+- 6 growers planted a resistant variety or adopted another improved winter-greens production practice (e.g. increased plant density, more efficient harvest methods, etc.)

 - (Educator and Researcher)